josh-nguyen/autoclicker/README.md

 * Press 'p' to pause/resume the autoclicks
   * Once paused, you are able to modify the click list:
     * Press 'a' to toggle adding new clicks the click list
-    * The view ,delete, and restart keys and functionality work the same as before
+    * The view ,delete, and restart, changing speed keys work the same as before
     * To start autoclicking from the first position, press '1'. i.e, The autoclicker will reset to the first position in your recording

 **Requirements**